 Our international emergency medicine programs and activities serve to strengthen the health and welfare of our local, national and international communities through research, education, training, and consultative support.

-The Wound Care and Hyperbaric Medicine Interest Section focuses on the appropriate and comprehensive care of patients with skin and soft tissue injures and disorders as well as the use of Hyperbaric Oxygen therapy (HBOT) in treating a growing number of clinical conditions.
+The Wound Care Interest Section focuses on the appropriate and comprehensive care of patients with skin and soft tissue injures and disorders.